pzn/slack-dayoff/README.md

 # umm, what?

-a rudimentary app to take days off on Slack... as an excuse to do some Python!
+a rudimentary app to take days off on Slack...

+no, in fact, it is more an exercise to do some Python!

 # slack commands